SStranks/MyFirstRepository/FrontEndMentor/32_dev_jobs_webapp/README.md

 # Frontend Mentor - Devjobs web app solution

 This is a solution to the [Devjobs web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents